 He now needs a prosthetic limb which has been specially manufactured for his use using interim payments of compensation obtained from the other driver’s insurance company during the course of the case.
 He needs to change the prosthesis regularly and therefore 3 limbs were purchased including a sports limb and aqua limb for use in and around water.

 Following the accident, he contacted his trade union, Unite, which instructed its lawyers Thompsons Solicitors to pursue a claim for compensation.

 Thompsons was successful in securing an admission of liability from the driver and then getting interim payments totalling £123,000 during the course of the case before settling the case for a total amount of £750,000.

 The member said: “It was a clear day and the road wasn’t busy.
 I was suddenly hit by the car and the next thing I knew I woke up in hospital.
 I’ve found it difficult to come to terms with my injury and I have been told that it could cost me £250,000 for prosthetic limbs in the future.
 This compensation will help me to get those without worrying about the financial cost.

-Paul Brown from Thompsons Solicitors in Newcastle added: “The consequences of this accident for our client, who had been so active before this accident, have been immense and life changing.
+A specialist from Thompsons Solicitors in Newcastle added: “The consequences of this accident for our client, who had been so active before this accident, have been immense and life-changing.
 Our specialism in dealing with road traffic collision cases, including claims for cyclists, meant that we were able to get interim payments to help with his ongoing rehabilitation and obtain private therapies, private prosthetic limbs, and aids and equipment.
-The final payment leaves him able to face the financial long term consequences with confidence and able to purchase specially adapted bungalow to assist with his future independence”.
+The final payment leaves him able to face the financial long-term consequences with confidence and able to purchase specially adapted bungalow to assist with his future independence”.

 Injured on the roads?
 Help and compensation is close at hand.